Betsy Jochum: Life after baseball

 Jochum quit the league after the 1948 season, when she was notified that the Peoria Redwings had acquired her in a transaction with the Blue Sox.
-After her baseball days, Jochum earned bachelor's and master's degrees in physical education from Illinois State University.
+After her baseball days, Jochum earned a bachelor's degree in physical education from Illinois State University in 1957 and a master's degree in physical education from Indiana University in 1961.
 She taught girls physical education for South Bend Community Schools at Muessel Elementary/Junior High School for 26 years and retired in 1983.
-After that, she has participated in golf, bowling, and the Run Jane Run Exhibition Games.
-She also has assisted in gathering and sorting AAGPBL memorabilia for the Northern Indiana Historical Society.
+After that, she participated in golf, bowling, and the Run Jane Run Exhibition Games.
+She also assisted in gathering and sorting AAGPBL memorabilia for the Northern Indiana Historical Society.

 In November 1988, Jochum, along with her former teammates and opponents, received their long overdue recognition, when the Baseball Hall of Fame and Museum in Cooperstown, New York dedicated a permanent display to the All American Girls Professional Baseball League.
 In 1999 she was enshrined into the Ohio Baseball of Fame and Museum in 1999.
 Besides this, her South Bend Blue Sox uniform has traveled in an itinerant display promoted by the Smithsonian Institution as part of its exhibition on Sports: Breaking Records, Breaking Barriers.
 As Jochum recalled in an interview, Women should have their own major league and minor leagues plus the sponsors to make it go.
 As of 2010, Jochum was living in South Bend, Indiana.
 She turned 100 in February 2021.

+Jochum died in South Bend on May 31, 2025, at the age of 104.